Artur Fischer

 Artur Fischer (31 December 1919 – 27 January 2016) was a German inventor.
 He is best known for inventing an expanding plastic version of the wall plug.

+Early life and wartime service

-Born in Tumlingen, Artur Fischer was the son of the village tailor Georg Fischer.
-His mother Pauline, who ironed collars to make ends meet, recognized her son’s mechanical aptitude and encouraged him at every turn, helping him set up a workbench at home and buying him the German equivalent of an Erector Set.
+Fischer was born in Tumlingen on 31 December 1919, the son of the village tailor Georg Fischer.
+His mother Pauline, who ironed collars to supplement the family's income, recognised his mechanical aptitude, helped him establish a workbench at home and bought him a construction set.
+He left school at the age of 13 to train as a locksmith and later joined the Hitler Youth.

-In the second world war, Fischer worked as an aircraft mechanic and survived the Battle of Stalingrad, leaving on the last plane.
-Later in the war he was captured in Italy and sent to a prisoner-of-war camp in England.
-After returning to his hometown in 1946, he found work as an assistant at an engineering company and began making lighters and loom switches out of military scrap.
-In 1948, he founded his own company, the Fischer Group.
+During World War II, Fischer served as an aircraft mechanic in the Luftwaffe, the air force of Nazi Germany.
+He was assigned to Jagdgeschwader 52 and survived the Battle of Stalingrad, leaving the encirclement aboard one of the last aircraft.
+Later in the war, he was captured in Italy and transferred to a prisoner-of-war camp in England.
+He returned to Tumlingen in 1946 and found employment as an assistant at an engineering company.
+He subsequently began producing lighters and loom switches from military scrap, and in 1948 founded his own company, the Fischer Group.